yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 </section>
 ```

 In the code above, the `section` is the parent/container, and the 3 `article`s are all children/items because they are directly nested inside of that `section`.
-Let's looks at one more example:
+Let's look at one more example:

 ```html
 <section class="container">